5 Superstars Triple H will push once Vince McMahon steps down

 At NXT TakeOver: New York during WrestleMania weekend, Walter defeated Pete Dunne to win the NXT United Kingdom Championship for the first time ever.
 The loss ended Dunne's 685-day reign as champion.

 Walter made his NXT UK debut earlier this year, and proceeded to challenge Pete Dunne for the top title.
-Triple H is well aware of the fact that Australia could turn into a huge market for WWE in the near future.
+Triple H has nothing but praise for the brawler, who defeated Dunne in a classic, and claimed the UK gold.
+In the wake of Walter's debut, The Game talked about how he has high expectations from Walter as he moves ahead on the NXT UK brand.

-The WWE show at the Melbourne Cricket Ground (MCG) last year saw 70,000 fans flock in to see the action unfold.
-WWE's Buddy Murphy and The IIconics were incredibly well received at the show - all three being from the isolated continent.
-Walter, with his sheer size and exceptional wrestling skills, will be a major part of Triple H's plans to cater to the Australian market.
+Triple H added that Walter has all the ingredients that are needed for one to become a global star.
+A tough as nails heel like Walter is exactly what Triple H would want on his roster after taking the helm.